nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## Quick start

+This section allows you to start caring for your clients as soon as possible!

+### Installation and Startup Instructions
-1. Ensure Java 11 is installed in your computer.
-If it's not, install it [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html)
+1. To use ConnectCare you will require Java 11 to be installed in your computer.
+   1. If you do not have Java 11, install it [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html)
+   2. If you have Java installed, check that it is the correct version:

+       Windows or macOS users might find [this guide](https://blog.hubspot.com/website/check-java-verison) useful.

-2. Download the latest ConnectCare.jar
+2. Download the latest release of `ConnectCare.jar` [here](https://github.com/AY2324S2-CS2103T-W12-4/tp/releases/tag/v1.2).
-3. Copy the jar file to the folder you want to use as the home folder
+3. Copy the jar file to the folder you want to use as the home folder.
 4. Double-click the file to start the application!
+Alternatively, use [this guide](https://www.baeldung.com/java-run-jar-with-arguments) to run the `.jar` file and start the application.

 ___